 The gross annual incomes of all household members age 18 or older are considered when determining eligibility.
-The types of income to be verified and the type of documentation that will be requested maywill include:
+The types of income to be verified and the type of documentation that will be requested will include:

-- Signed copies of federal tax returns for the most recent three years return for the most recent year.
-If the federal tax return for the most recent year has not been filed, then a signed copy of the federal tax return for the previous year plus evidence of income in the most recent year (W2 forms, 1099 forms) shall be provided. - W2 form for most recent two years - Copies of the last three consecutive payroll stubs or other verification of employment.
+- Signed copies of federal tax return for the most recent year.
+If the federal tax return for the most recent year has not been filed, then a signed copy of the federal tax return for the previous year plus evidence of income in the most recent year (W2 forms, 1099 forms) shall be provided. - Copies of the last three consecutive payroll stubs or other verification of employment. - Bank statements for the last two consecutive months (used to verify that the applicant currently has enough assets for the down payment for the BMR unit and closing costs, but does not possess assets in excess of \$100,000).